 Vehicle Fitment: 20+ models including Audi, BMW, Chevy, Ford, Toyota, Mini, Suzuki, Volkswagen and so on.

 Both brands offer high-quality products.
 Castrol offers three lines of synthetic motor oil: Magnatec, GTX, and Edge.
 Valvoline offers one premium full synthetic motor oil product line with the option of buying either a conventional or a blended oil.
-In terms of type, both lines are comparable in that they each offer their own full synthetic motor oil.
+In terms of type, both lines are comparable in offering their own full synthetic motor oil.

 Castrol’s additives are designed to help clean and protect your engine, while Valvoline’s additives are intended to improve fuel economy.